syuenloh/UdacityDataScienceNanodegreeTerm2/README.md

 #### 4. Licensing, Authors, Acknowledgements, etc.

 All Seattle AirBnB data was obtained from Kaggle.
 Other references are cited within the notebook.

+### Project 2: Disaster Response Pipelines
+#### 1. Installations
+This project was written in Python.
+The relevant Python packages for this project are as follows:

+- sys
+- pandas
+- sqlalchemy
+- json
+- plotly
+- nltk
+- flask
+- sklearn
+- collections
+- pickle

+#### 2. Project Motivation
+This project is part of Term 2's second module (Data Engineering) requirement, which is apply data engineering skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+The output is a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.

+#### 3. File Descriptions
+This repo contains 3 folders (app, data and models) that contains the files to run the web app.
+There is a readme file containing more details on how to run the web app.

+#### 4. Licensing, Authors, Acknowledgements, etc.

+Data and guidance framework for coding project was provided by Udacity.